-FRONTAGE-That side of a lot abutting on a street and ordinarily regarded as the front of the lot.
+FRONTAGE-That side of a lot abutting on a Class V Road, State maintained highway or a private road ordinarily regarded as the front of the lot.
+In the event of a lot abutting more than one street, the longest side shall not be less than the minimum frontage requirements of the Zoning Ordinance.
 For a corner lot, half of the curve of the radius may be included in frontage.

-FUNERAL HOME-- A building used for preparation of the deceased for burial, for display of the deceased and for ceremonies connected therewith before burial or cremation.
+FUNERAL HOME- A building used for preparation of the deceased for burial, for display of the deceased and for ceremonies connected therewith before burial or cremation.
 A Funeral Home may contain a crematory as an accessory use only in a district in which a crematory is either a permitted use or a use permitted only by special exception.